GB&I Team

-In the prior December or January an initial squad of 15-20 players is announced which formalises the leading candidates.
-Most of the team will come from this squad but there is always the opportunity for others to play their way into the squad and ultimately the team based on their results during the season.
+Ahead of previous matches an initial squad of 15-20 players has been announced in the prior December or January.
+Most of the team has then come from this squad but there has always been the opportunity for others to play their way into the squad and ultimately the team based on their results during the season.

 GB&I eligibility is based on being eligible to play for one of the Home Nations.